Nagpuri culture: Folk dance

 Some Nagpuri folk dances are jhumair, mardani jhumar, janani jhumar, domkach, angnai, fagua, jadur, matha, natua and paiki.
-Paiki is ceremonial martial folk dance performed in marriage and functions of Sadan community.
+Paiki is ceremonial martial folk dance performed at marriages and other occasions in the Sadan community.
 The musical instruments used are dhol, mandar, bansi, nagara, dhak, shehnai, khartal, and narsinga.
-These musical instruments are traditionally made by Ghasi and Mahli community.
-Akhra is important part of Nagpuri culture which where people dance in village.
-Ghasi community have played important role in preservation of folk music.
-They have been playing musical instruments in marriage ceremony.
+These instruments are traditionally made by the Ghasi and Mahli community.
+Akhra is important part of the Nagpuri culture which is where people dance in village.
+The Ghasi community has played important role in preservation of folk music.
+They have been playing musical instruments in marriage ceremonies.

 Folk song

-Folk songs are songs sung by people since time immemorial.
-These songs are composed by different people during different periods.
-Nagpuri folk songs can be divided into four categories, such as seasonal, festival, Sanskar and dance songs.
-Seasonal songs are sung according to season such as Udasi, Pawas, Fagua.
-Festival songs are sung during festivals such as Karam, Jitiya, Teej, Sohrai etc. Sanskar songs are sung during from major rites such as child birth and weddings.
+Nagpuri folk songs can be divided into four categories: seasonal, festival, Sanskar and dance songs.
+Seasonal songs are sung according to season, such as Udasi, Pawas, Fagua.
+Pawas songs are sung during the rainy season, Fagua during spring till Holi festival and Udasi during summer season.
+Festival songs are sung during festivals such as Karam, Jitiya, Teej, Sohrai.
+Sanskar songs are sung during major rites such as child birth and weddings.
 Dance songs are dance oriented such as Mardani Jhumar, Janani Jhumar, Domkach and Khemta.

 Theth Nagpuri is a genre of typical Nagpuri music which is based on traditional ragas of folk songs such as Jhumar, Pawas, Udasi and Fagua.
-It is connected to Nagpuri tradition.
+It is connected to the Nagpuri tradition.
 Notable exponent of Nagpuri folk music and dance are Govind Sharan Lohra, Mahavir Nayak and Mukund Nayak.